-Preschool K-3 4-8 9-12 Employees Page # The District will open in September 2020 under a YELLOW pan- demic threat level.
-This is a hybrid sched- ule-partially on-site and partially remote.
-The school schedule will be: Studen Group A Mo Group B T Friday will be nools will operate t body will be divion nday and Wednes Tuesday and Thurs e a day for remote , meetings, and of Employees will be on-site Monday through Friday.
-11 First Day of School Adjustments have been made to the calendar to allow for staff train- ing Monday, September 14 Kindergarten: Monday, 9/14 Grades 1-3: Tuesday, 9/1 Tuesday, September 1 Tuesday, September 1 13 Student Engagement Attendance will be taken each day including Fridays when a hybrid model of education is in effect.
-15 Remote Learning Option Any student may enroll in a fully remote program: enrollment must be for a full term.
-Exceptions made on a case by case basis.
-A remote learning program may be offered to preschool students with edu- cational disabilities on a case by case basis.
-A fully remote learning pro- gram will be offered by the District A fully remote learning pro- gram will be offered by the District While many classes can be offered re- motely by the District, stu- dents may sup- plement, if needed, through VLACS.
-Semester 1 Courses offered remotely: p.17 16 Daily Screening for Illness Parents will be provid screen their student e All students who atter temperature screenin Any student or emplo 21 Social Distancing Revised wording re: music programs.
-See page 25. to have COVID-19 mu Students and employe foot).
-Student desks v placed where lines us ed.
-In grades 6 and u hallways at one time. to buses from classroo indoor group or enser 24
+Preschool K-3 4-8 9-12 Employees Page # The District will open in September 2020 under a YELLOW pandemic threat level.
+This is a hybrid schedule-partially on-site and partially remote.
+The school schedule will be: Studen Group A Mo Group B T Friday will be nools will operate t body will be divinday and Wednes Tuesday and Thurs a day for remote , meetings, and of Employees will be on-site Monday through Friday.
+11 First Day of School Adjustments have been made to the calendar to allow for staff training Monday, September 14 Kindergarten: Monday, 9/14 Grades 1-3: Tuesday, 9/1 Tuesday, September 1 Tuesday, September 1 13 Student Engagement Attendance will be taken each day including Fridays when a hybrid model of education is in effect.
+15 Remote Learning Option Any student may enroll in a fully remote program at any time: enrollment must be until the end of the tem Exceptions made on a case by case basis.
+A remote learning program may be offered to preschool students with educational disabilities on a case by case basis.
+A fully remote learning pro- gram will be offered by the District A fully remote learning pro- gram will be offered by the District While many classes can be offered remotely by the District, students may supplement, if needed, through VLACS.
+Semester 2 Courses offered remotely: p.17 16 Parents are asked to screen their student each morning before they are transported to school.
+All students who attend on-site will engage in a full screening, including a temperature screening, daily upon arrival to the building.
+Employees who are on-site will engage in a health screening upon arrival, including a temperature check.
+21 Any student or emplo to have COVID-19 mu ployees must contact Social Distancing Students and employed foot).
+Student desks we placed where lines us ed.
+In grades 6 and ue hallways at one time. to buses from classroom indoor group or ensert 24